forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 Built by GitHub’s founder Tom Preston-Werner, Jekyll is the root cause of the static site movement that’s currently happening.

-Started in 2008, Jekyll is toted as “a simple, blog-aware, static site generator.”
+Started in 2008, Jekyll is touted as “a simple, blog-aware, static site generator.”

 It’s the most popular SSG (static site generator) in the space right now with over 30k stars on GitHub, largely due to its tight integration with GitHub pages.